 Explore what human needs it drives—something that feels natural and organic.

-Should it feel mathematical and rational?
+Should it feel mathematical and logical?

 Or feel like a magical black box?